Pokemon-151-Project/Pokemon-151-Project-FE/pokemon-project/README.md

     -Dropdown with display options

 Footer: Same as Header
+    -Maybe not same as header.
+Link to source code.

 Routing: Use React Router to navigate between display options.
     -Based in Header dropdown